 Students with disabilities whose diagnosis directly impacts their ability to complete either the General Education Math or Foreign Language requirement may petition for a course substitution.
 Core courses may not be substituted.
 Once a petition is submitted online, students should call the DRC to schedule a meeting to discuss next steps with the designated DRC Learning Specialist to ensure completeness of the petition.

 The Colleges of Liberal Arts & Sciences, Fine Arts, and Journalism & Communications require the completion of foreign language courses as part of their degree requirements.
-A student with a documented disability may petition to complete the requirement through the cultural option substitution.
-Appropriate documentation must be presented and provide a rationale that the student’s failure to meet the requirement is relative to the disability.
 If the petition is granted, the student must successfully complete pre-approved cultural options courses in order to fulfill his/her college’s foreign language requirement.
 Substitution courses must be taken for a grade; taking them pass/fail is not acceptable.

 Math Substitution for GE Requirement